 At MyData in the Netherlands, we co-hosted with Waag the workshop: "A closer look at data governance and the European data strategy: the Data Governance Act & the Data Act", during which we analyzed the EC's Inception Impact Assessment Document.

-In addition, the non-paper calls the Commission to preserve an open economy by expanding on the existing right to data portability provisions, secure cooperation with international partners in cross-border data transfer situations and provide incentives for society-wide reuse of data by private and public stakeholders while respecting end-users and companies’ rights.
+In addition, the non-paper calls for the Commission to preserve an open economy by expanding on the existing right to data portability provisions, secure cooperation with international partners in cross-border data transfer situations and provide incentives for society-wide reuse of data by private and public stakeholders while respecting end-users and companies’ rights.

 A first look at the issues that shape the discussion about the upcoming Data Act, the second legislative element of the Commission's European Data Strategy.

-To improve the measure, business-to-government data sharing should be limited to public interest uses, the Sui Generis Database right introduced by the 1996 Database Directive should be repealed and to improve B2B data sharing strong interoperability measures should be considered.
+To improve the measure, business-to-government data sharing should be limited to public interest uses, the Sui Generis Database right introduced by the 1996 Database Directive should be repealed and to improve B2B data sharing, strong interoperability measures should be considered.